fra3yan/cyberarkAAM-PHP/README.md

 testing on PHP 7.4 & 8.1

 make sure php exec enabled

-change PrivateTmp=false if you have problem on permission check on php-fpm service
+change PrivateTmp=false if you have problem on permission on httpd or nginx service if you using php FPM plese check php-fpm service, change PrivateTmp=false

+restart the service and test again.